hdrie/xp-benchmark-tool/README.md

     - Benchmark results
     - X-Plane version and 'zink' status
     - Hardware configuration (CPU, GPU, RAM)
-- Write a neatly formatted summary of the obtained info to an output .txt file
+- Write a neatly formatted summary of the obtained info to an output .txt file and, optionally, to .csv

 ## Using the script
 - Download 'run-benchmark.ps1' and move it to your X-Plane 12 root folder next to the game executable.